01 of 02

 - Too much curling and cupping leading to broken roof shingles

 Blisters and splits become an issue when holes and significant cracks start forming in the shingles.
 This is when you need to address the problem.
 The cost to replace and repair shingle damage varies by the type of shingle you have.
-The average prices fall between $100 and $400, depending on the extent of damage.
+The average prices fall between $100 and $400, depending on the extent of the damage.

 Cost Factors in Roof Repair